dariant/SSBC_2025/README.md

 # SSBC 2025: Privacy-enhancing Sclera Segmentation Benchmarking Competition
-Starter kit for the baseline sclera segmentation model used in the SSBC competition at IJCB 2025.

 <a href='TODO'><img src='https://img.shields.io/badge/Paper-arXiv-red'></a>
 <a href='https://ijcb2025.ieee-biometrics.org/competitions/'><img src='https://img.shields.io/badge/Competition_at-IJCB_2025-blue'></a>

+This repository contains information regarding the Privacy-enhancing Sclera Segmentation Benchmarking Competition, which was held at IJCB 2025.
+Included are the training and evaluation protocols and datasets, along with the code for an example segmentation model.

 ## Usage
 1. Place the downloaded ocular datasets in the "SSBC_DATASETS_400x300" directory.